 As you can see, upgrading to higher levels take a lot of time when requesting the Cards, that’s why you have to think a lot about what card makes most sense.

 When upgrading a card, you will always gain 10% hitpoints and damage/effect per level.

 This means the boost you will get from upgrading from Level 9 to Level 10 is extremely similar to the boost your card get when upgrading from Level 10 to Level 11* but the costs are twice as much:

 *Similar because the 10% from the last level will also be included in the next upgrade level, but this is very low so you can forget about it.

 In return, upgrading from Level 3 to Level 4 costs a lot less in Gold and Cards then upgrading from Level 10 to Level 11.

 So always start to upgrade lower cards that you plan to frequently use!

 In between balancing update, cards always gain strength if Supercell thinks they aren’t used that much and lose strength if they are used too much.

 In fact, they just nerf the 10% most used cards and buff the 10% least used cards (direct by improving stats, hit rate etc. or indirect by making hard counters to these cards stronger).

-Often times, this happens to new Cards and using them will be of advantage to you but upgrading is hard because you start off at Level 1 – and you can be sure that these Meta-Cards (Cards that are overpowered at a specific moment) will get nerfed sooner or later and might become useless to you for months.
+Often times, this happens to new Cards and using them will be of advantage to you but upgrading is hard because you start off at the lowest level – and you can be sure that these Meta-Cards (Cards that are the strongest at a specific moment) will get nerfed sooner or later and might become useless to you for months.